 Synopsis: Drug treatment and reporting.
-Requires prior authorization before an opioid treatment program may provide a patient with more than a seven day supply of opioid treatment medication at any one time (current law requires prior authorization for more than 14 days of medication).
+Expires standards for operation rules concerning prior authorization for a take home supply of opioid treatment medication (current law requires rules to require prior authorization for more than 14 days of medication).
+Prohibits an opioid treatment program from prescribing, dispensing, or providing more than a seven day supply of opioid treatment medication to a patient to take out of the facility.
 Requires the division of mental health and addiction (division) to establish certain standards and protocols for opioid treatment programs.
 Requires an opioid treatment program to follow the standards and protocols adopted by the division for each opioid treatment program patient.
-Requires the dispenser at an opioid treatment program to transmit certain information to the division within specified time frames.
-Provides that the information is subject to (Continued next page)
+Requires the dispenser at an opioid (Continued next page)